merdoyovski/awesome-database/README.md

 - [Redis](https://github.com/antirez/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes.
 - [RethinkDB](https://github.com/rethinkdb/rethinkdb) - An open-source distributed JSON document database with a pleasant and powerful query language.
 - [RocksDB](https://github.com/facebook/rocksdb) - Embedded key-value store for fast storage.
+- [TiKV](https://tikv.org/) - ACID-compliant, distributed key-value store, based on RocksDB.
+TiKV is designed as the row-based storage engine for TiDB.
 - [SSDB](https://github.com/ideawu/ssdb) - SSDB - A fast NoSQL database, an alternative to Redis.
 - [Riak](https://github.com/basho/riak) - Riak is a decentralized datastore from Basho Technologies.
 - [Bolt](https://github.com/boltdb/bolt) - A low-level key/value database for Go.